svanderburg/libnixxml/README.md

 }
 ```

-can be strictly evaluated in XML mode by the Nix expression evaluator:
+can be converted to XML with the `builtins.toXML` primop or strictly evaluated
+in XML mode by the Nix expression evaluator:

 ```bash
 $ nix-instantiate --eval-only --xml --strict example.nix